 The battleground I refer to is the human mind, also referred to as the "heart" or the "spirit."
 Often the Bible uses the term "spirit" to signify disposition and motive .

-We're not talking about Big Sandy, Texas or Mayberry, North Carolina, but a huge fortified enclosure with impregnable walls.
-The gravity of not controlling the mind or spirit is illustrated in Proverbs 25:28.
+We are not talking about Big Sandy, Texas or Mayberry, North Carolina, but a huge fortified enclosure with impregnable walls.
+The gravity of not controlling the mind or spirit is illustrated in Proverbs 25.

 Consequently the name of our battle plan is "Operation Bootstrap" or "Operation Self-Control."
 Self-control is the ninth and perhaps the most difficult of the fruits of God's Spirit to attain.
 It certainly proved to be the most difficult for me.
 I missed the deadline for the Forerunner this month.
 Fortunately I can share the contents with you today.

 The difficulty in achieving victory on this front has been adequately depicted by the apostle Paul in Romans 7:14-24.
-We've heard it expounded upon already.
-We're going to jump down to verse 20.
+We have heard it expounded upon already.
+We are going to jump down to verse 20.

 But the good stuff, the helpful stuff, the inculcation of God's Holy Spirit enabling us to strive against our human nature, comes in chapter 8.
-Paul reminds us in Romans 8:6 (another memory scripture) that the carnal mind is death, but the mind controlled by the Spirit is life.
+Paul reminds us in Romans 8:6-7 (memory scriptures) that the carnal mind is death, but the mind controlled by the Spirit is life.
 The carnal mind is hostile to God and does not submit to God's law.

 But Paul assures us in verse 9 that if we have God's Spirit, we will be motivated to submit to God's law.
 But where we and the Protestants part ways is the insight Paul gives us in verse 13, "If you live according to the sinful nature you will die; but if by the Spirit you put to death [mortify] the deeds of the body, you will live."